 With modern Sicilian fare, natural wines, and amaro-scented cocktails, Irwin’s is one of the best restaurants in the city.
 Its deck with a sweeping view of South Philly—all the way to Lincoln Financial Field—means that it has one of the best settings, too.

 Located eight stories up at the Bok Building, Irwin’s is opposite Bok Bar and has a very different view and vibe.
-Visit for handmade pastas, perfectly crispy frito misto, and an assortment of on-point drinks to enjoy inside or on the rooftop deck under twinkling lights.
+The walls have a bit of graffiti and echo days when it was a nursing classroom decades ago.

 Lark